-In 2014, I received my PhD degree in Space Science and Technology from Luleå University of Technology at the Swedish Institute of Space Physics (IRF) in Kiruna.
-My PhD thesis was about the "kinetic modeling of the solar wind plasma interaction with the Moon".
-Then I did my postdoc at the Space Sciences Laboratory (SSL) at the University of California at Berkeley and NASA's SSERVI at the Ames Center for nearly 3 years.
-In 2017, I moved back to IRF in Kiruna as a researcher to support Swedish instruments onboard ESA/JAXA's BepiColombo mission to the planet Mercury.
+In 2014, I received my Ph.D. in Space Science and Technology from Luleå University of Technology at the Swedish Institute of Space Physics (IRF) in Kiruna.
+My Ph.D. thesis was about the "kinetic modeling of the solar wind plasma interaction with the Moon".
+Then I did a postdoc at the Space Sciences Laboratory (SSL) at the University of California at Berkeley and NASA's SSERVI at the Ames Center for nearly 3 years.
+In 2017, I moved back to IRF in Kiruna as a researcher to support the Swedish ion instrument (MIPA) onboard ESA/JAXA's BepiColombo mission to the planet Mercury.
 I am also a co-investigator on the BepiColombo mission and NASA's/APL's Lunar Vertex mission to the Moon (will be launched in 2024).
-In addition, I am an expert in developing high-performance parallel algorithms in space plasma and the founder and developer of the Amitis model, the first hybrid-model of plasma that runs entiry on Graphics Processing Units (GPUs), developed in C++, CUDA, and MPI.
+In addition, I am an expert in developing high-performance parallel algorithms in space plasma and the founder and developer of the Amitis model, the first hybrid-kinetic plasma model that runs in parallel on multiple Graphics Processing Units (GPUs), developed in C++, CUDA, and MPI.
 I am also the lecturer and responsible for two undergraduate courses in my department: "Spacecraft Technology and Design" and "Research Topics in Physics".
 I supervize PhD students, postdocs, and undegraduate students.